Rahul14singh/peer_to_peer_networking_protocol/README.md

 peer_sender_marsRover_rsademo.py
 ```

-These are the files we will need to check for RSA and Encryption.
+Run peer_receiver_landerModule_rsademo.py on the desired listening device, preferably on the IP address of the Moon Satellite.
+Then, execute peer_sender_marsRover_rsademo.py to transmit the last 5 hours of data to the receiver, ensuring secure encryption and decryption.

-Run peer_receiver_landerModule_rsademo.py where you want to listen preferably on IP_MOON_SATELLITE.
+> **Note**: Ensure that the *.pem files and the data_test directory are located in the same directory as the scripts.

-Then run peer_sender_marsRover_rsademo.py and it will send the last 5 hours of data to the receiver with encryption and decryption
+### Testing Broadcast Channel Deletion (Data deletion from each peer occurs through broadcasting once successful verification of reception at Earth is confirmed).

-> **Note**: Keep the *.pem files and data_test directory in same directory as the codes
+To test the deletion of data from the broadcast channel:

-### To test Broadcast deletion the whole deletion channel
+a).
+Update the IP addresses in the scripts to reflect the actual network configuration (if not using Raspberry Pis).

-> **Note**: Update IPs in the code if not using PIs as mentioned below to run these:
+b).
+Initially, initiate listening on all devices using the provided scripts.

-> **Note**: At first start listening on all these PIs and then press enter from curiosity rover to earth to connect to peers this can be made automatic in a later version
+c).
+From the Curiosity Rover, press enter to connect to the other peers.
+This can be automated in future versions.

-> **Note**: Keep the data_test directory in the same directory as the codes
+d).
+Keep the data_test directory in the same directory as the scripts.

 Following are the broadcasting scripts to be deployed on every peer (in this case Raspberry Pi) to able to communicate with each other:

 1. peer_broadcast_curiosityRover.py
 2. peer_broadcast_marsRover.py
 3. peer_broadcast_landerModule.py